 It needn’t even be specific, or even obvious!
 Even if it’s not specifically a class of people, a vibe can be better.

-An all too common one we hear are ‘Retirees’.
+One we hear all too often is ‘Retirees’.
 Even within the amorphous and inappropriately broad segment, you can have:

 - Self-funded retirees, or retirees interested in maximising Centrelink.

-- Widows or widowers that want to delegate, or you can have newfound retirees who want to get actively involved in their finances.
+- Widows or widowers who want to delegate, or you can have newfound retirees who want to get actively involved in their finances.

 - Retirees interested in making the most of their funds so they can maximise their lifestyle at last, or ones who are concerned about preserving their legacy for future generations.